snokvist/wfb-ng_provisioner/README.md

 # WFB-NG Provisioning for OpenIPC reference

+## Feature summary
+- WFB-NG provisioning implemented using a mix of scripts and a main C program.
+  - BIND(yes),UNBIND(yes),BACKUP(yes),INFO(yes),VERSION(yes),FLASH(prepared, not implemented)
+  - Provision on bootup (15s) for a unbinded vtx.
+Can be turned off in settings.
+- Automatic passphrase generation of drone.key on bind (Similar to ELRS passphrase)
+- Able to match known wifi profiles to TX-PWR settings.
+- Able to set a custom name to your VTX, to be used for saving backups and possible other things.
+- Prepared for community presets/profiles parsing.
+- Automatic bitrate negotiation. decide the bitrate you want to have, and GI,MCS,BW will be automatically selected to fit the channel.
+Priority order BW>MCS>GI.
+Capped at 20mbps per default.
+Fallback if invalid bitrate requested is mcs0 3000bitrate 20mhz long.

 ## Groundstation
 - Setup wfb-ng to use/listen channel 165, until the full openipc-bind is implemented by wfb-ng.
 - Run sudo wfb-server --profiles gs gs_bind --wlans wlan1 (This will initiate a tunnel on both the bind and normal gs interface, but you must have latest wfb-ng master branch)